 £120 - £480

 In a crowded city like Glasgow, parking will be an issue.
-Local authorities heavily controls who can or cannot park in certain areas, limiting space.
+Local authorities heavily control who can or cannot park in certain areas, limiting space.
 If your movers receive a parking ticket, they will pass down the costs to you, adding unexpected expenses to your already tight budget.

 That is why it is in your best interest to apply for a parking permit, suspension, or dispensation with your local city council well in advance.
 Each council sets fees and notification limits, so visit their website to find exact details.